Have you decided to check the oldest direct-selling company in the world?

 Well, it is about $50 per month (or $495 per year).

-Good thing is that you can test out for free – and you don’t even need a credit card.
+The good thing is that you can test out for free – and you don’t even need a credit card:

-I will see you on other sites – and I can guide you through the platform.
+I will see you on other sites – and I will guide you through the platform.

 What I like about Avon